rlucas7/rlucas7.github.io/_posts/2025-09-08-r-stirling-numbers.md

 print(rs[3])
 ```

-These faces are given in the paper by Broder so we can check the values against Table 1 where we notice the values match up-they do.
+These faces are given in the paper by Broder so we can check the values against Table 1, where we notice the values match up; they do.

 Feel free to use this as a starting point for your r-Stirling number of the second kind research.
-It's very fast calculations and done in exact arithmetic.
+The calculations are very fast and are done in exact arithmetic.

 One place where r-Stirling numbers arise is in [Coupon Collecting](https://en.wikipedia.org/wiki/Coupon_collector%27s_problem).
 This is a problem that arises when you have a set of items, each with an associated probability of being collected.
 While the classical solution calculates the expected value of the number of trials to collect all items, there is a way, using the r-Stirling numbers of the second kind, to calculate the probability distribution exactly.
 The combinatorial calculations are derived in [a recent paper](https://ajc.maths.uq.edu.au/pdf/78/ajc_v78_p376.pdf) by Greg Morrow of the University of Colorado, Colorado Springs.

 There are many variants of r-Stirling numbers.
-The [associated r-Stirling number of the second kind](https://cdm.ucalgary.ca/article/view/68674/54579) enumerate partitions of \(( n \)) elements into non-empty subsets where each subset has at least \(( r \)) items, e.g. if \(( r>1 \)) then there are no isolated/singleton sets.
+The [associated r-Stirling number of the second kind](https://cdm.ucalgary.ca/article/view/68674/54579) enumerate partitions of \\( n \\) elements into non-empty subsets where each subset has at least \\( r \\) items, e.g., if \\( r>1 \\) then there are no isolated/singleton sets.
 These are popular in practical clustering applications where you do not want isolated clusters, instead you want to have a minimum number of points per cluster.
 This is a criterion often desired by businesses and other organizations using clustering.